sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 ## Packaging

 - Each service should be packaged, as part of its build.
-- You should choose between OCI images (e.g., Docker), native images (e.g., Graal), etc.
+You should choose between [OCI images](https://github.com/opencontainers/image-spec) e.g., [Docker](https://www.docker.com/), or native images e.g., [Graal](https://www.graalvm.org/).
 - You should also tweak the runtime properties for your executable bundles.
-For JVM-based applications, this means which garbage collector to use, memory settings, GC flags, additional JVM options, etc.
+For JVM-based applications, this means chosen garbage collector, memory settings, GC flags, additional JVM options, etc.
-- Structure your OCI images with multi-stage builds, so that each stage can be cached if it didn't change.
-Ensure you separate runtime requirements from build-time requirements, so unnecessary things don't end up in your image.
+- Structure your OCI images with [multi-stage builds](https://docs.docker.com/build/building/multi-stage/), so that each stage can be cached if it didn't change.
+- Ensure you separate runtime requirements from build-time requirements, so unnecessary things don't end up in your image.
-- Your OCI images should be reproducible, meaning that the same code version should produce identical bytes.
-This requires some configuration tuning, but also for the contained artifacts (JARs, etc.) to also be reproducible.
+- Your [OCI images should be reproducible](https://medium.com/nttlabs/bit-for-bit-reproducible-builds-with-dockerfile-7cc2b9faed9f), meaning that the same code version should produce identical bytes.
+This requires some configuration tuning, but also for the contained artifacts e.g., JARs to also be reproducible.
+Here's [how to enable reproducible archives in Gradle](https://docs.gradle.org/current/userguide/working_with_files.html#sec:reproducible_archives).

 ## Builds